-The 2020 Annual Information Statement asks for details about your charity's programs (it requires a minimum of 1 program and a maximum of 10).
-To complete this section of the Annual Information Statement, have the following information ready:
+The 2021 Annual Information Statement asks for details about your charity's programs (it requires details on a minimum of one program and a maximum of 10).
+To help complete this section of your Annual Information Statement, have the following information ready:

-- A weblink where people can access more information about each program (if your charity has one)
+- if possible, a weblink where people can access more information about each program.

-You can use the ACNC's Annual Information Statement Program Previewer to explore this section of the 2020 Annual Information Statement in more detail, as well as to practice your responses to programs-related questions.
-Once you have finished using the Previewer, you can save or print your responses so that you can easily copy them across when completing your charity's 2020 Annual Information Statement.
+You can use the 2021 AIS Program Previewer to explore this section of the Annual Information Statement in more detail, as well as to practice your responses to programs-related questions.
+Once you have finished using the Previewer, you can save or print your responses so you can copy them across when completing your charity's 2021 Annual Information Statement.

 Information about your charity's programs will appear on the ACNC Charity Register.
-Provide as much information as you can about each of your charity's programs to help prospective supporters and donors find your charity on the Charity Register and to show them the work your charity does.
+Provide as much information as you can about each of your charity's programs to help showcase your work to prospective supporters and donors, and to help them find your charity on the Charity Register.

 Relevant financial documents

-You will need to have financial information to complete the Annual Information Statement.
+You will need to have handy certain financial information about your charity so you can complete the 2021 Annual Information Statement: